MarkJelic/TEC-1G/GPIO/SD-Card/Readme.md

 1. With an SD Card module attached, it allows for the use of Micro SD cards to act as your "floppy disc" or "disk drive" of your TEC-1G.
 No more hoping a Cassette Deck is going to be at the right volume.
 No huge disk drives that take up a lot of room.
 Running short of space on your current SD Card?
 Eject it and insert a new one.
-Format it for use on the TEC-1G and you are away with over 200 file capacity.
+Format it for use on the TEC-1G and you are away with a 128 file capacity.

-2. Without an SD Card Module, you can use this board as a General Input & Output board to read switches, check on the status smoke detectors, output to a bank of relays to control water sprinklers.
+2. Without an SD Card Module, you can use this board as a General Input & Output board to read up to 8 single inputs and output to 8 individeual outputs, which could for example, drive a relay board.
-It really is up to you imagination as to what can be done with it.

 ## How Does It Work
-To use if as an SD Card interface as supported by MON3, the Port Selection jumper must be on $FD.
+To use it as an SD Card interface as supported by MON3, the Port Selection jumper must be on $FD.
-If using it as a General Input/Output controller, you have a choice of three (3) ports, which also means you can stack three of these cards on top of each other and have up
+If using it as a General Input/Output controller, you have a choice of three (3) ports, which also means you can stack three of these cards on top of each other and have up to 24 inputs and 24 outputs!

 ## Why Build It?
+Ever wanted your TEC-1 to be your Alarm System?
+It can be and there used to be a few commercial alrm systems that used the Z80 at their heart!

 ## How Do You Use It?
 The clever people at <b>TEC-1 Inc.</b> will soon release an API as part of MON3.
 All this and more, <b>Coming Soon®...</b>

-While you're waiting, take a read of the [SD Card Interface DS1302 Spec Sheet](./DS1302_RTC_Timekeeper.pdf) sheet to get a handle on what commands you can send it.